kingking888/hcaptcha-solver-1/README.md

 # hcaptcha-solver
 ⚡Defeat hcaptcha challenges with the power of AI!

+## Reason for making
+* This is a contribution to the nocaptchaai project.

 ## Requirements:
 * Python 3.10  or higher
 * Nocaptchaai.com API and UID key.
 A free one can be obtained from their site also